 Conclusion

 Biology is a subject with a strong tradition of utilizing comparative methods.
 One hundred years ago, biologists compared the phenotypes of different species.
 Since the discovery of DNA, biologists have been comparing the sequences of different genes, and then various ‘omes’ across species.
 Perhaps, it is a time to extend this tradition even further to compare networks in biology to those in other disciplines.
 In fact, efforts have already been made along this direction (Figure 4).
 Here, we have tried to describe how these comparisons are beginning to take place.
 First, we have described how association networks that just show simple connections between entities are abstract enough to allow the application of mathematical formalisms across disciplines.
 Then, we show how mechanistic details can be placed onto these simple networks and enable them to better explain a real process such as transcriptional regulation or software code development.
 In this case, the networks are often too detailed to allow for direct transfer of formalisms.
 Nevertheless, one can gain meaningful intuition about a biological system through comparing it to a more commonplace network such as a social system using a similar mechanistic description.
-Indeed, a proper intuition on concepts such as how essentiality and connectivity relate enables us to decipher a hairball into a more structured network.
-Moreover, once made evident, these intuitions often guide visualizations that allow us to literarily see the structure of a complex hairball (Figure 5) [64][65].

 What's next?
 We envision that these cross-disciplinary network comparisons will become increasingly common.
 Networks are a key structure used for the analysis of large datasets in the emerging field of data science.
 Moreover, network datasets are becoming increasingly common in many fields.
 We anticipate that this data growth will enable further fruitful comparisons with biology.
-One area that is especially ripe for comparison is multiplex networks, which concatenate networks to form a multiplex structure [66][67].
+One area that is especially ripe for comparison is multiplex networks, which concatenate networks to form a multiplex structure [75][76].
 This framework is commonly used in social science in which an individual may participate in multiple social circles (e.g. family, friends, and colleagues), or in an online setting: Facebook, LinkedIn and Twitter.
 However, it has not been very well explored in biology.
 Nevertheless, the fundamental structure of biological data now extends beyond a single network to multiplex structures: the multiple layers could be formed by different categories of relationships (co-expression, genetic interactions, etc.), Furthermore, biological regulation occurs at multiple levels: transcriptional, post-transcriptional, and post-translational regulation in a manner in analogous to a city with electrical networks, water pipes, and cell phone lines.
 We are looking forward to some of the methods developed in other contexts to be applied in biology.